Oculus-VR/homebrew-repo/meta-xr-simulator.md

 Run `brew install cmake` from Terminal

 ### (Optional) adb
-To use **Data Forwarding** (which allows you to use the physical Quest Touch Controller with XR Simulator), you need to have `adb` in your `PATH`. `adb` is a part of Android SDK Platform Tools, and can be installed with **Android Studio** from its [official website](https://developer.android.com/studio).
+To use **Data Forwarding** (which enables you to use the physical Quest Touch Controller with XR Simulator), you need to have `adb` in your `PATH`. `adb` is a part of Android SDK Platform Tools and can be installed with **Android Studio** from its [official website](https://developer.android.com/studio).

 ### (Optional) Meta Quest Developer Hub
-Although not necessary, **Meta Quest Developer Hub** is recommended to use together with XR Simulator to manage your Quest headset when using Data Forwarding.
-It can disable the Proximity Senstor and launch the Data Forwarding Server with a few clicks.
+While not essential, it's recommended to use the **Meta Quest Developer Hub** in conjunction with XR Simulator to manage your Quest headset when using **Data Forwarding**.
+It allows you to disable the Proximity Sensor and launch the Data Forwarding Server with just a few clicks.
 You can install it from the [official website](https://developer.oculus.com/meta-quest-developer-hub/).

 ## Use OpenXR on macOS